- Why interest is not enough to qualify a buyer

 - How big is your target market?

 When you know that the buyer will ask these questions, you can highlight the areas practically and focus on them.

-Hire a broker (or work with Acquira)
+Hire a Broker (or Work with Acquira)

-Hiring a broker is certainly one of the most effective ways of selling your business to the right buyer.
+Hiring a broker is undoubtedly one of the most effective ways of selling your business to the right buyer.
 It is also important because 50% of business owners who try to sell alone fail to sell their company.

 Brokers have the right knowledge of the market that enables them to help buyers and sellers in the successful closing of deals.
 Your business sales dream team will include a broker, an accountant, and an attorney.
 You can get all 3 in 1 with Acquira.